Skip to main content

 Troubleshooting

-• No data in Text Channel
+• No data in the Text Channel

-• Check Text Channel username and password.
+• Check the Text Channel username and password.

 • Event missing